Skip to main content

 RevokedPreviously approved, then revoked due to an expired or invalid LEI.

 After Fireblocks approves your first LEI, all vault accounts map to that entity by default.
-If you register additional legal entities and want to map specific vault accounts to them, refer to the legal entity endpoints in the API reference.
+If you register additional legal entities and want to map specific vault accounts to them, use the Assign vault accounts to a legal entity endpoint.
 Each vault account supports a maximum of one legal entity.

 Opt out of Address Registry